ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

 - Display the products divided in two categories: all products, best sellers.

 - Use an array of objects as a products collection imported from an external file.

-- Use an external component to display each single item.

 - The product component should display: product_name, price, image, 'on sale' label.